sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

    * On Proofs & Proof assistants

+    Regarding mathematical proofs we shall discuss the following these:
+    (i) Proofs are abstract mathematical objects (inductively-defined data structures such as plain lists, boxed lists, or trees) which are constructed according to the axioms and rules of inference of the logical system.
+    (ii) Proof is not manipulation of meaningless syntactic symbols, as the manipulists, or strict formalists, would have it.
+The knowledge of truth is gained though proof.

+    We shall argue against the first reading and discuss our reasons for favouring the second thesis.
+Our guiding arguments are essentially those of Corcoran's:

+    >_First, belief can be an obstacle to finding a proof because one of the marks of proof is its ability to resolve doubt.
+Second, we usually don’t try to prove propositions we don’t believe or at least suspect to be true.
+Third, the attempt to find proof often leads to doubts we otherwise never would have had.
+If you have a treasured belief you would hate to be without, do not try to prove it._

       + Richard Tieszen.
 What is a proof?
       + Robert L. Constable.
 [Proof Assistants and the Dynamic Nature of Formal Theories](http://ceur-ws.org/Vol-878/invited1.pdf)
       + Herman Geuvers.
 [Proof assistants: History, ideas and future](https://www.cs.ru.nl/~herman/ictopen.pdf) Also, look at these [slides](https://www.cs.ru.nl/~herman/ictopen.pdf)